 Review by Tiger the Terrible😻

 Raging Fire is Donnie Yen’s best action movie in years.
 Maybe ever.

-Besides the intensity of the action, the title could also apply to both its main protagonist, Inspector Pong (Yen), a dedicated, upstanding detective, and antagonist, Ngo (Nicholas Tse), who leads a gang of ruthless high-tech robbers.
+Besides the intensity of the action, the title could also apply to both its main protagonist, Inspector Bong (Yen), a dedicated, upstanding detective, and antagonist, Ngo (Nicholas Tse), who leads a gang of ruthless high-tech robbers.
 During a police raid to thwart a major drug deal, Ngo’s crew shows up, kills both parties in the exchange and makes-off with $40 million in crystal meth.
-They also kill several cops, including Pong’s longtime friend and mentor.
+They also kill several cops, including Bong’s longtime friend and mentor.

 |When all you have is Sweet 'N Low.|

 Almost epic in scope, Raging Fire may not always be believable, but it’s a constantly entertaining crime thriller with a great story.
 Doing the preliminary legwork to fully flesh-out its characters - on both sides of the badge - certainly pays off, since we’re far more invested in them when the bullets begin to fly.
 Donnie Yen has seldom been better, digging into a role that showcases both his physical and dramatic skills.
 This is, so far, the best action movie of the year.

 On a more somber note, Raging Fire is also the last film directed by the late, great Benny Chan.
 The film is dedicated to him.